Htet-2aung/origins-forge/README.md

 ## 🛠 Core Capabilities

-Origins Forge transforms our student engineering team into a high-output dev shop by automating "The Boring Stuff":
+Origins Forge transforms our software engineering team into a high-output dev shop by automating "The Boring Stuff":

 * **`origins clone`**: Instant scaffolding of client projects using verified GitHub blueprints.
 * **`origins setup`**: Smart detection of project stacks (Next.js/FastAPI) with auto-installation.